What is Decentium?

 Can I integrate my app or website with Decentium?

 Yes, all content on Decentium is accessible to anyone.
-We will release open-source libraries and tooling that will make displaying that content very easy.

 Do I need an EOS node with full history or some other indexer to access my posts?